What are the basic things to know about providing CPR for pregnant women?

 Given all these things, it is indeed true that pregnant women are delicate due to their current condition.
 In the event that a pregnant lady would require CPR and other medical help, the aid provided must be firm to ensure a successful aid, yet gentle due to the sensitive nature of the patients.

-For further knowledge and even skill development, enroll in a first aid or CPR training program today!
+For further knowledge and even skill development, enroll in a CPR first aid certification today!